Transactions on Aerospace Research

 Handling Allegations of Research Misconduct

 Transactions on Aerospace Research takes any and all allegations of research misconduct seriously.
 This includes, but is not limited to, plagiarism, citation manipulation, and data falsification/fabrication.
-Upon receiving an allegation, the journal follows COPE’s guidelines (or equivalent) to investigate and resolve the issue.
+Upon receiving an allegation, the journal follows COPE’s guidelines (https://publicationethics.org/guidance/Guidelines) to investigate and resolve the issue.
 The journal is committed to taking reasonable steps to prevent the publication of papers where research misconduct has occurred.
 In cases where misconduct is confirmed, the journal will take appropriate actions, which may include retraction of the article, correction notices, or other measures as deemed necessary.

 Conflicts of Interest / Competing Interests